chunyulin/TritonCBE/TestIdentity/README_NCHC.md

 Processing 1000 events, of which 10 concurrently, with 10 threads.
 Processed 1000 events in 7.109240e-01 seconds, throughput 1406.62 events/s.
 ```
+Strangely, if running standalone test on ARM inside the container, the event rate drops to ~1 order smaller!